© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Town Wall at Watton Mount is a scheduled monument protected by Cadw under reference BR150.
 View the official record →

-Town Wall at Watton Mount is a medieval defensive structure forming part of the historic town defences of Brecon in Breconshire, Wales.
+Town Wall at Watton Mount is a medieval defensive structure forming part of the town defences of Brecon in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR150.

 Town Wall at Watton Mount is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR150.